-Our business will suffer if we are unable to raise additional funding.
+Our business will suffer if we are unable to raise additional equity funding.

 We continue to be dependent on our ability to raise money in the equity markets.
 There is no guarantee that we will continue to be successful in raising such funds.
 If we are unable to raise additional equity funds, we may be forced to discontinue or cease certain operations.
-We currently have sufficient operating capital to finance our operations into 2005.
+We currently have sufficient operating capital to finance our operations at least through the year ending December 31, 2005.
 Our annual operating needs vary from year to year depending upon the amount of revenue generated through grants and licenses and the amount of projects we undertake, as well as the amount of resources we expend, in connection with acquisitions all of which may materially differ from year to year and may adversely affect our business.